Freshman

 Note: PDF files require Adobe Reader which can be downloaded for free.

-The AccuPlacer is used for placement purposes to determine whether learning support classes are needed and is optional.
-Students have the option to take the AccuPlacer Reading, WritePlacer, and Elementary Algebra to exempt Learning Support placement if acceptable SAT/ACT Scores are not provided.
+SGSC does not require an Entrance Test.
+Students have the option to take the AccuPlacer Test (Reading, Writing, and Math) to exempt Learning Support placement if acceptable SAT/ACT Scores are not provided.
 If the student chooses not to take the AccuPlacer and exemption criteria for support is not met, the default placement will be in an entry level collegiate course with corequisite support.
 Exception: students wishing to enroll in MATH 1111 College Algebra with or without corequisite Learning Support, must take the Mathematics Placement Test (AccuPlacer Math) unless they have met the criteria for direct placement into MATH 1111 with or without corequisite Learning Support.
 Students may also exempt Learning Support placement in English and/or Math if they have earned a grade of “C” or better in a collegiate level English and/or Math course from a qualified post-secondary institution.

-Our daily campus visits are one of the best ways to experience SGSC.
-You will meet with a personal tour guide who will lead you on a walking tour of our beautiful campus.
-We offer campus visits Monday through Thursday from 9:30 am until 4:30 pm and Friday’s from 9:00 am until 11:00 am.
-Visits can be scheduled by:
+Our campus visit is one of the best ways to experience SGSC.
+You will meet with a Student Ambassador who will lead you on a walking tour of our beautiful campus.
+Visits can be scheduled by clicking one of the links below:

 Virtual Campus Tour